AlexsLemonade/OpenPBTA-analysis/analyses/hotspots-detection/README.md

 ### Steps of analysis

 `00-subset-maf.R` filters and combines calls from all callers with filters for non-silent mutations in hotspot sites.
+`01-create-hotspot-maf.Rmd` all calls that are not part of the consensus maf but overlap hotspots are scavenged back to a maf file along with consensus(3/3)calls.

 ### Run